 How to Do It

-- Turn off your cell phone.
-Cell phones (and other gadgets) can be distracting and draw your attention away from what’s happening around you.
+To get started, turn off your cell phone.
+Cell phones (and other devices) can be distracting and draw your attention away from what’s happening around you.
 Even better, don’t bring your phone with you at all so that you won’t be tempted to check it.
+Then, set off on your outing to a place of your choosing (see below for ideas).

-Here are some more specific ideas for where to take an awe-inspiring walk.
+Here are some specific ideas for awe outing destinations:

 - A trail lined with tall trees